Kong/docs.konghq.com/src/gateway/kong-enterprise/index.md

 Kong Enterprise offers access to 400+ out-of-box enterprise and community plugins.
 It offers exclusive versions of OSS plugins like the [Rate-Limiting Advanced plugin](/hub/kong-inc/rate-limiting-advanced/) with added functionality such as the use of consumer groups, and database specific strategy.
-Kong Enterprise also natively supports gRPC and REST, WebSockets and integrates with Apollo GraphQL server and Apache Kafka services.
+Kong Enterprise also natively supports gRPC and REST, WebSockets, and integrates with Apollo GraphQL server and Apache Kafka services.
 These plugins can be leveraged to provide advanced connectivity features and solutions to {{site.base_gateway}} such as:

 * [Event gateways with Kafka](/hub/kong-inc/kafka-upstream/)
 * [GraphQL](/hub/kong-inc/graphql-proxy-cache-advanced/)